prantic-paul/SHS/docs/sprints/sprint-03-profile-picture/README.md

 - ✅ Updated `UserProfileSerializer` to include profile picture
 - ✅ Added `MultiPartParser` and `FormParser` for file uploads
 - ✅ Created database migration for profile_picture field
+- ✅ Updated `DoctorListSerializer` and `DoctorDetailSerializer` to show profile_picture as fallback
+- ✅ Added `profile_image` support to `DoctorProfileUpdateSerializer`

 ### 2. Frontend (React)
 - ✅ Created `ProfilePictureUpload` component with: